charlola/hugo-theme-charlolamode/README.md

 **Open your terminal or command line**

-1. Create a new folder 'my-personal-blog'
+1. Create a new folder 'quickstart'

 ```console
 hugo new site quickstart